Nithanim/nithanim/README.md

 ### Linux
-Yes, I daily-drive Xubuntu and do a lot on the command line.
+I daily-drive Xubuntu and do a lot on the command line.
 Also I have a home server.
+And gaming on linux is definitly a thing!

 ### Security